scg-unibe-ch/ese2016-team8/baseProject/task 5 - usability/scenarios.md

 # Scenarios

-## 1: Using bookmarked list to get to offer, buy it, contact provider.
+## 1: Using bookmarked list to get to offer, rent it, contact provider.

 ### PreState
-At least one object, which the user intends to buy/rent, is added to the **bookmarked list**.
+At least one object, which the user intends to rent, is added to the **bookmarked list**.

 The user starts from the **main page**.

 ### Actions
 The user enters via the **list of the bookmarked** offers the object he wants to rent.

-Then he proceeds to buy/**rent it**.
+Then he proceeds to **rent it**.

 Afterwards he writes an **email to the provider** by **using the contact provider button**.